 The easiest way to claim the survivors’ pension is to do it online.
 Claim a survivor’s pension from both the earnings-related and the national pension scheme (Kela) using the same form.
 The claim is handled and the pension decision issued and the pension paid by the pension provider in which the deceased person was insured.

 If you are unable to claim the pension online, you can fill out a paper from or print out a form (7004e and 7005e, separate form for each child) that you have filled out online.

-You can apply for the survivors’ pension retroactively for six months (excluding thee month in which you apply for the pension).
-For valid reasons, you may apply retroactively for a longer period of time.
+You can claim the survivors’ pension retroactively for six months (excluding thee month in which you claim the pension).
+For valid reasons, you may claim the pension retroactively for a longer period of time.

 Survivors’ pension from abroad

-Apply for survivors’ pensions from these country with the same forms that you apply for the survivors’ pensions from Finland.
-Attach Appendix U to your application.
+Claim the survivors’ pension from these country with the same forms that you use to claim the pension from Finland.
+Fill out information about your deceased next-of-kin’s work and residence abroad on Appendix U (7110e) and attach it to your claim.